-Garden markers come in handy keeping things identified in the garden, but I like them large enough not to get lost and pretty enough to be garden art.
-Come transform these plain bricks into DIY garden markers you can’t lose!
+DIY Garden markers come in handy keeping things identified in the garden, but I like them large enough not to get lost and pretty enough to be garden art.
+Come transform these plain bricks into beautiful garden markers you can’t lose!

 These are your standard concrete bricks.
 I found mine at the building supply for around 50 cents each.
 They came in red too but I went with the gray.